Editorial Style Guide

 - If you need one word to describe a group of first-year students and/or sophomores, use "underclassmen."
 Do not use "lowerclass students" or "underclass students."

 - The word "University" should be capitalized in instances where it stands for the longer phrase "Purdue University."
-Note that such references to "University" are always preceded by the word "the."
+Examples: the University, our University, your University, this University.

-- Several famous astronauts have graduated from the University.
+- Several famous astronauts have graduated from this University.

 - When referring to Purdue University, capitalize "University-wide" and hyphenate it in all uses.